 10 Things You Might Not Know About Steve Martin

 Is there anything Steve Martin can't do?
 In addition to being one of the world's most beloved comedians and actors, he's also a writer, a musician, a magician, and an art enthusiast.
-And he's about to put a number of these talents on display with Steve Martin and Martin Short: An Evening You Will Forget for the Rest of Your Life, a new comedy special that just arrived on Netflix.
-To commemorate the occasion, here are 10 things you might not have known about Steve Martin.
+To celebrate his birthday (he turns 73 today), here are 10 things you might not have known about Steve Martin.

 1. HE WAS A CHEERLEADER.